kubernetes-sigs/cluster-api/docs/book/src/user/troubleshooting.md

 ## Cluster API with Docker

-When provisioning workload clusters using Cluster API with Docker infrastructure, provisioning might be stuck:
+When provisioning workload clusters using Cluster API with the Docker infrastructure provider, provisioning might be stuck:

 1. if there are stopped containers on your machine from previous runs.
 Clean unused containers with [docker rm -f ](https://docs.docker.com/engine/reference/commandline/rm/).